grzelkowski/quick-ajax-post-loader/DEVELOPER_GUIDE.md

 1. Navigate to **Quick Ajax > Settings & Features** and open the "Function Generator" tab.
 2. Configure the required parameters, such as:
-   - **Query arguments**: Define the post type, number of posts, taxonomy terms, etc.
+   - **Query arguments**: Define the post type, number of posts, taxonomy, etc.
    - **Attributes**: Set grid layout options, loader icon, custom CSS classes, etc.
 3. Copy the generated PHP code.
 4. Paste the code into your theme file (e.g., `page.php`, `single.php`, or a custom template) where you want the dynamic content to appear.